mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 I want to tell you the fundamental thought of [Diamond Sutra](glossary#diamond-sutra).
 What does the Diamond Sutra want to teach us?
 [There is] only one point I want to tell you.

 I told you before, last week, the [Diamond Sutra](glossary#diamond-sutra) is quite different from the [Vimalakirti Sutra](glossary#vimalakirti-sutra), because the Diamond Sutra is a little bit “dry”....
-The Vimalakirti Sutra is more literature, Buddhist literature – beautiful.
+The Vimalakirti Sutra is more like literature, Buddhist literature – beautiful.
 But Diamond Sutra is sort of the teaching based on philosophical Buddhist teaching.
 So, a little “dry”.

 ##### 18:58

-The group of [Prajnaparamita sutras](glossary#prajnaparamita-sutra) were compiled in the beginning of A.D. by Indian people.
-Indian people like very much the ... conceptualizing, everything conceptualized.
+The group of [Prajnaparamita sutras](glossary#prajnaparamita-sutra) were compiled in the beginning of the Common Era by Indian people.
+The Indian people like very much the ... conceptualizing, everything conceptualized.
 Their conception is extending in all directions, beyond time and beyond space.
-That’s why if you read the Buddhist scriptures written by Indian people, they use lots of numbers.
-In modern people, in our days, the number billions is maybe the top, but Indian people use more than billions.
-That is kalpas, eons; [numbers] that are completely beyond the measure of human speculation.
+That’s why if you read the Buddhist scriptures written by the Indian people, they use lots of numbers.
+With modern people in our days, the number billions is maybe the top, but Indian people use more than billions.
+That is kalpas, eons; numbers that are completely beyond the measure of human speculation.
 And also, they try to express, try to teach the basic nature of human being, which is called [emptiness](glossary#śūnyatā).
 But that emptiness is exactly expressed by conscious thought.
 Huge.

 So [Prajnaparamita](glossary#prajnaparamita) is what is called The Perfection of Wisdom.
 The Indian people try to explain what wisdom is, according to concept.
 So, for instance, in [Diamond Sutra](glossary#diamond-sutra), it says: